 Are you not getting the expected benefits from the hormonal pills and thinking of switching to Spironolactone for acne and PCOS?
 The use of Spironolactone for acne dates back to more than two decades.
 Interestingly, it was almost the same time when the researchers accidentally discovered its benefits for the women with PCOS.
 Since then, there have been numerous attempts at finding its effectiveness in these conditions.
 Continue reading to know if you could consider taking spironolactone for acne or pcos.

 Spironolactone is a potassium-sparing diuretic.
 It prevents the loss of potassium through urine.
 Primarily, doctors prescribe it for the patients who have high blood pressure and edema.
 In addition, it can also be used to restore the electrolyte balance when the blood potassium level dips.
 It works by increasing the excretion of water and sodium in the urine.
 You can take it by mouth.

 An Overview of the Link Between Acne and PCOS

 Before we learn to explore the link between acne and PCOS, let’s first know what these conditions really mean for us as women.

 What is PCOS (Polycystic ovarian syndrome)?

 It is a disorder of hormonal imbalance.
-Having PCOS generally raises the level of a male hormone (an androgen) in your blood.
-Thus, you get male-like physical signs such as excess hair on the face and body (hirsutism) and loss of hair from the scalp.
+Having PCOS generally raises the level of male hormones (androgen) in your blood.
+Thus, you get male-like physical signs such as excessively oily skin, acne breakouts, excess hair on the face and body (hirsutism) and loss of hair from the scalp.
 Other symptoms include irregular periods and presence of follicles in your ovaries.
 As a result, the ovaries may grow in size.
 Your risk of PCOS is high if you are of childbearing age.
 Obesity worsens the symptoms and acts as a major risk factor.